Freedom of Information

 Time Limit for Responding

-Subject to sections 7, 23, and 24 of the Act, upon receiving a FOI request the Village of Pemberton has thirty (30) business days in which to respond.
+Subject to sections 7, 23, and 24 of the Act, upon receiving a FOI request, the Village has 30 business days in which to respond.
+The Village may extend the time for responding to the request for up to 30 business days.

 Contents of the Response

-In a response, the FOI Officer must tell the applicant whether or not they are entitled access to the record or to part of the record, and where, when and how access will be given.
+The FOI Officer must tell the applicant whether or not they are entitled access to the record and where, when and how access will be given.

 Contact

-For any inquiries regarding Freedom of Information Requests at the Village of Pemberton, please contact:
+For any inquiries regarding Freedom of Information Requests please contact the FOI Officer.